TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## Why the Change

-A few months ago, we made this announcement (https://discord.com/channels/570963863428661248/904527518948806686/955114745369854044) regarding trouble we were seeing with Erigon.
-I thought we protected ourselves from allowing incorrect data to enter the index, but I was wrong.
+A few months ago, we made [this announcement](https://discord.com/channels/570963863428661248/904527518948806686/955114745369854044) regarding a certain bug in Erigon (or TrueBlocks, or most likely both).
+I thought we had protected ourselves from this problem, but I was wrong.

-Somewhere between blocks 13,300,000 and 13,400,000 Erigon stopped reporting addresses correctly from it's RPC (or at least TrueBlocks stopped getting addresses).
+Somewhere between blocks 13,300,000 and 13,400,000 Erigon stopped reporting addresses accurately (and TrueBlocks didn't notice).
+This resulted in missing appearance records in that block range.

-This results in missed transactions inside that block range.
+This migration will correct those errors.

 ## What do I need to do?

-This migration is a five step process:
+The migration consists of five steps:

-1. Stop any long-running processes
+1. Stop long-running processes
-2. Edit the TrueBlocks configuration file
+2. Edit the primary TrueBlocks configuration file
-3. Remove incorrect index chunks from your existing index
+3. Remove incorrect index chunks from your hard drive
 4. Use `chifra init` to replace those removed files
-5. Restart your long-running processes
+5. Restart long-running processes

-Depending on your internet connection, this migration will take anywhere between a few minutes and about an hour.
+Depending on your internet connection and the machine you're working on, this migration will take anywhere between a few minutes and about an hour.

 ### Before you start

 Stop any long running TrueBlocks processes (such as the `chifra scrape`, `chifra monitors --watch`, or `chifra serve`).
 Do not restart them until the migration is complete.

 You may wish to make a backup copy of your unchained index folder and/or cache.
 Find your `cachePath` and `indexPath` with `chifra status --terse`.

 ## Instructions

-Follow these instructions carefully.
-You can find the value of `$configPath` with `chifra status --terse`.
+You must complete these instructions in a certain folder called `$configPath`.
+You can find the value of `$configPath` by running `chifra status --terse`.

 ----
-### Correct entries in trueBlocks.toml related to Unchained Index
+### Correct Entries in trueBlocks.toml Related to the Unchained Index

 Edit `$configPath/trueBlocks.toml`

-1. Remove any line in that file that contains `pinGateway`
+1. Remove any line you find that contains the word `pinGateway`
 2. Add the following lines to the following chain configurations:

 ```[toml]